golang/go/gopls/doc/advanced.md

 It is strongly recommended that you install the latest version of `gopls`, or the latest **unstable** version as [described above](#installing-unreleased-versions).
-We're still working on improving our generics support.

 The `gopls` built with these instructions understands generic code.
 See the [generics tutorial](https://go.dev/doc/tutorial/generics) for more information